Skip navigation

 The East Kimberley Clean Energy project will see a ~ 2,000-hectare solar farm developed on MG Corporation freehold land near Kununurra.
 The resulting solar energy (approximately 1,000 megawatts) will be combined with water and hydro energy from the existing Ord Hydro Power Plant at Lake Argyle to produce green hydrogen.
 The green hydrogen will be transported by pipeline to Balanggarra Country in Wyndham where it will be converted to green ammonia.
 The green ammonia will be sold locally as a fertiliser for irrigated agriculture, and will also be exported.

-The East Kimberley Clean Energy project was announced in July 2023, with the feasibility and capital raising still to be completed.
+The East Kimberley Clean Energy project was announced in July 2023.

 The partnership is hoping to start construction in late 2025, with the first hydrogen produced by late 2028.